More than 20 Republicans have called for Roy Moore to step aside

 "If he refuses to withdraw and wins, the Senate should vote to expel him, because he does not meet the ethical and moral requirements of the United States Senate," he said in a statement Monday.

-Sen. Lindsay Graham, South Carolina:
+Sen. Lindsey Graham, South Carolina:

 "I believe Roy Moore would be doing himself, the state, the GOP, and the country a service by stepping aside," he tweeted Monday.